mperham/connection_pool/README.md

 **Note that shutting down is completely optional**; Ruby's garbage collector will reclaim unreferenced pools under normal circumstances.

-## Current state
+## Current State

-There are several methods that returns information about pool.
+There are several methods that return information about a pool.

-1. `#size` - current size of the pool

-2. `#available` - number of currently available connections

 ```ruby
 cp = ConnectionPool.new(size: 10) { Redis.new }